 Charm the table: A Côtes du Rhône Villages is subject to stricter growing laws.

 Châteauneuf du Pape and Food Pairings

 Again, this is another wine from Rhône, this time from the Southern Rhône.
-The wine can contain multiple grapes, however you’re typically going to typically find a blend of Grenache, Syrah and Mourvèdre.
-For the Grenache driven Châteauneuf du Pape the result is often a wine similar to a full bodied and peppery Zinfandel .
+The wine can contain multiple grapes, however, you’re typically going to typically find a blend of Grenache, Syrah and Mourvèdre.
+For the Grenache driven Châteauneuf du Pape the result is often a wine similar to a full-bodied and peppery Zinfandel .
 Classic Châteauneuf du Pape flavours you’ll find are herbs, licorice, berries, tar and minerals.
-Some of these wines are going to be easy drinking whilst young, and others will require a bit of aging to subdue the tannin.
+Some of these wines are going to be easy drinking whilst young, and others will require a bit of ageing to subdue the tannin.

-This style of wine goes perfect with any type of Mediterranean such as rich veggie and robust been dishes, garlic, olive oil, and crusty breads.
+This style of wine goes perfect with any type of Mediterranean food such as rich veggie and robust been dishes, garlic, olive oil, and crusty bread.

 Charm the table: The English translation of Châteauneuf du Pape is “The New House of the Pope.”

 Châteauneuf du Pape also has a coat of arms embossed into the glass of the bottle.
 This is the Papal Coat of Arms.

 Never Pair Grenache With